Niege Dias

 Niege Dias (born 5 December 1966) is a former professional tennis player from Brazil.
 She also competed for the Brazil Fed Cup team from 1985 to 1988.

 In her career, she won two WTA Tour singles tournaments, the 1987 Brazil Open and 1988 Barcelona Open.

+Partnering with fellow Brazilian Patricia Medrado, Dias won her first and only WTA tour doubles title at São Paulo in 1986.

 Her best singles result at a Grand Slam tournament was reaching the third round of the 1988 French Open.

 Dias retired from professional tennis in 1989, at the age of 22.
 She married her former coach, Luiz Carlos Enck.